 As a scholar, I work across disciplines to address how literary works and literary studies can contribute to difficult conversations about social and environmental justice, considering how form and genre allow stories to mediate between individual experience and systemic explanations of inequity.

 I have also begun work on two future projects: one exploring how global Afrofuturist literature, film, and art mobilize affect to produce counterhegemonic forms of environmental citizenship; the other tracing how heteroglossia and polyphony mediate climate justice, migration, and geopolitics in global Anthropocene novels.
-Meanwhile, my work on contemporary SF and environmental justice has appeared in ASAP/Journal, Science Fiction Studies, Resilience: A Journal of the Environmental Humanities, The Cambridge History of Science Fiction, An Ecotopian Lexicon, and Women's Studies Quarterly, and is forthcoming in The Routledge Companion to Science Fiction.
-I have also contributed review essays to American Literature and Public Books and write for the SF section of the Los Angeles Review of Books.
+Meanwhile, my work on contemporary SF and environmental humanities has appeared in ASAP/Journal, Science Fiction Studies, Resilience: A Journal of the Environmental Humanities, The Cambridge History of Science Fiction, An Ecotopian Lexicon, and Women's Studies Quarterly, and is forthcoming in The New Routledge Companion to Science Fiction.
+I have also contributed review essays to American Literature and Public Books and write regularly for the SF section of the Los Angeles Review of Books.